 Alcohol Levels and Effects while Breastfeeding

 Summary of Use during Lactation

 The effects of maternal alcohol (ethanol) ingestion during lactation are complex and depend on the pattern of maternal drinking.
-Alcohol decreases milk production with 5 drinks or more decreasing milk letdown and disrupting nursing until maternal alcohol levels decrease.
-Beer may increase serum prolactin levels during nursing because of polysaccharides from barley and hops; nonalcoholic beer increases the antioxidant capacity of milk.
+Alcohol decreases milk production, with 5 drinks or more decreasing milk letdown and disrupting nursing until maternal alcohol levels decrease.
+Beer may increase serum prolactin levels during nursing because of polysaccharides from barley and hops.
+After ingestion of nonalcoholic beer, the antioxidant capacity of milk is increased, but alcohol levels in milk are negligible.
 Women with a family history of alcoholism have a blunted prolactin response following breast stimulation and tend to breastfeed more frequently to compensate.

 Eight nursing mothers with infants ranging in age from 6 weeks to 2 years 9 months rapidly drank from 0.46 to 1.5 grams/kg of alcohol after a small meal.
 The time of peak alcohol concentrations varied from 1 to 2.5 hours after the initial ingestion of alcohol; however, some of the women drank their alcoholic beverage over a 1 hour period.
 Both fore- and hindmilk levels closely paralleled blood alcohol concentrations.